CodiumTeam/tdd-training-java/fizz-buzz/README.md

 # New requirements

- - A number is Fizz if it is divisible by 3 or if it has a 3 in it
+ - A number is Fizz if it has a 3 in it
- - A number is Buzz if it is divisible by 5 or if it has a 5 in it
+ - A number is Buzz if it has a 5 in it
- - A number is FizzBuzz if it is divisible by 3 or if it has a 3 in it and if it is divisible by 5 or if it has a 5 in it
+ - A number is FizzBuzz if
+ 	- it has a 3 in it
+ 	- it has a 5 in it

+ - The previous requirements are still correct.